JennEYoon/datasciY/tasks-website.md

  ####  update 11/5/2019
   * pydata nyc - shared website wih several other people.
   * Time to finish Level 1 projects page.
   * geosnap received feedback.
 Fix df with each year slice.  apply inflation separately.
 How?
+Need to have a very clear idea of what output is required from my code.
+Right now I am fuzzy.
+Hot a whole lot of help from maintainer.
+Write tests install software and read through the whole example and documentation.
+Figure out what is going on.
+Then fix the small issue.

 --- end ---